crajcan/the_rust_programming_language/notes.md

 }
 ```

-here we have specified that the type of the `rhs` argument to our method will default to `Self`, the type the trait is implemented for.
+here we have specified that the type of the `rhs` argument to our `add` method will default to `Self`, the type the trait is implemented for.
 Now when someone comes along to implement the trait for their type, they can skip specifying a generic type paramter on the `impl` block:

 ```
 impl Add for Point {
     type Output = Point;

-    fn add(self, other: Pointer) -> Point {
+    fn add(self, rhs: Point) -> Point {
+        Point {
-        x: self.x + other.y,
+            x: self.x + rhs.y,
-        y: self.y + other.y
+            y: self.y + rhs.y
         }
     }
+}
 ```

-Notice that because the trait definition for `Add` specifies that the `rhs` argument defaults to `Self`, we did not have to specify a generic type paramter to `impl` add for `Point`.
+Notice that because the trait definition for `Add` specifies that the `rhs` argument defaults to `Self`, we did not have to specify another type for the generic type parameter that is used as `rhs`.

 If we wanted to impl add for our type to be added to some other type, we could override the default generic type paramter defined on `Add` by supplying our own: